 The Co-op Mission Statement is the fundamental document that drives our work here at the Co-op.
-It is read aloud at the beginning of staff and board meetings to keep it fresh in everyone's minds as decisions are made.
+It is

 MISSION

 The purpose of the Cooperative is to contribute to the health and well-being of people by providing wholesome foods and other goods and services, accessible to all, through a locally-oriented, collectively managed, not-for-profit cooperative organization that relies on consensus decision making.
 We strive to make human effects on the earth and its inhabitants positive and renewing and to encourage economic and social justice.
 Our goals are to: